weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 lim [fix+h -f(x-m]1=0

-for every x € R'.
+for every x  \in  R'.
 Does this imply thatf is continuous?
 2. Iff is a continuous mapping of a metric space X into a metric space Y, prove that

 f(E)< f(E)